cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 <img src="/hardware/images/battery_parralel.png" width="50%">
 </p>

 At the other end of the battery pack, solder and heat shrink together the two negatives (i.e., black) wires from the battery holders, the third long black wire from the opposite end of the battery pack and two additional black wires at least 12 inches long.
-This will connect all four lines of battery holders (i.e., 4 x 12 D cells) in parallel and will provide two outputs to be connected to step-down converters.
+This will connect all four lines of battery holders (i.e., 4 x 12 D cells) in parallel and will provide two outputs to be connected to two step-down converters, respectively.
 Repeat this for the positive (i.e., red) wires.

 <p align="center">
 <img src="/hardware/images/battery_wiring_all.png" width="50%"> <img src="/hardware/images/IMG_3555.JPG" width="30%">
 </p>

 Pair one of the black wires with one of the red wires.
-These two pairs will be the input into two step-down converters.
+These two pairs of wires will be the input into two step-down converters.
 Solder the black wire from the battery pack to the IN - input of the step-down converter.
-Solder the paired red wire from the battery pack to the IN + input of the step-down converter.
+Solder the corresponding red wire from the battery pack to the IN + input of the step-down converter.

 <p align="center">
 <img src="/hardware/images/step-down_converter.jpg">